Tomás Silva (footballer, born 1999)

-Tomás Costa Silva (born 15 October 1999) is a Portuguese professional footballer who plays as a right winger or right-back for Bulgarian First League club Dobrudzha Dobrich.
+Tomás Costa Silva (born 15 October 1999) is a Portuguese professional footballer who plays as a right winger or right-back for Bulgarian First League club Spartak Varna.

 Club career

 Sporting CP

 Born in Viana do Castelo, Silva joined Sporting CP's academy at the age of 8.
 He made his senior debut with their under-23 and reserve sides.

-Silva played his first Primeira Liga match with the main squad on the last day of the 2020–21 season, a 5–1 home win against Marítimo on 19 May; his appearance came as a reward for his hard work in training, and earned him a champions medal in the process.
+Silva played his first Primeira Liga match with the main squad on the last day of the 2020–21 season, a 5–1 home win against C.S.
+Marítimo on 19 May; his appearance came as a reward for his hard work in training, and earned him a champions medal in the process.

 Vizela

-On 18 June 2021, Silva signed a three-year contract with Vizela, recently promoted to the top division.
-He made his debut in the competition for the club on 6 August, as a second-half substitute for Alex Mendez in the 3–0 away loss to former team Sporting.
+On 18 June 2021, Silva signed a three-year contract with F.C.
+Vizela, recently promoted to the top division.
+He made his debut in the competition for the club on 6 August, as a second-half substitute for Alex Mendez in the 3–0 away loss to his former team Sporting.

-Silva was loaned to Varzim of the Liga Portugal 2 on 26 January 2022, until 30 June.
-After he returned to the Estádio do FC Vizela, on 12 September 2022, he was sent off for two yellow cards in a 0–1 home defeat to Estoril, the second for diving in the box.
+Silva was loaned to Varzim S.C. of the Liga Portugal 2 on 26 January 2022, until 30 June.
+After returning to the Estádio do FC Vizela, on 12 September 2022 he was sent off for two yellow cards in a 0–1 home defeat to G.D.
+Estoril Praia, the second for diving in the box.

 Jagiellonia

-On 2 August 2024, Silva moved to defending Polish Ekstraklasa champions Jagiellonia Białystok on a deal until June 2026, with an optional third year.
-He was assigned with number 82.
-He scored gos first goal in Jagiellonia on 21 September 2024, in the 13th minute of a 3–2 home victory against Lechia Gdańsk.
-He was released from his contract by mutual consent on 8 September 2025.
+On 2 August 2024, Silva moved to defending Polish Ekstraklasa champions Jagiellonia Białystok on a deal until June 2026, with an optional third year; he was assigned number 82.
+He scored his only goal on 21 September on his starting debut, opening an eventual 3–2 home victory over Lechia Gdańsk.

+Silva was released by mutual consent on 8 September 2025.

+Bulgaria

+On 16 September 2025, Silva joined First Professional Football League side FC Dobrudzha Dobrich.
+For the following campaign, he remained in the country with FC Spartak Varna.